Despite the impact that a good credit score can have, many people misunderstand what credit scores are and how they are calculated.

 What is a good credit score to rent an apartment?

-Landlords typically pull a credit report in order to assess the risk of new tenants before offering a lease.
-This is not only to assess your current financial situation – i.e. how much money you currently owe compared to your income – but also to see if you have any outstanding collection accounts including non-payment of rent from a prior apartment.
+Landlords typically pull a credit report to assess the risk of new tenants before offering a lease.
+It’s not only to assess your current financial situation – i.e. how much money you currently owe compared to your income – but also to see if you have any outstanding collection accounts including non-payment of rent from a prior apartment.

 Bottom line: if you want to rent an apartment with no cosigner required, aim for a credit score of 620 or above.
 Otherwise, you may be able to get an apartment with a credit score of 600 or above if you are willing to make concessions.